llopisdon/skies-adsb/docs/LOCALHOST-INSTALL-GUIDE.md

 git clone https://github.com/llopisdon/skies-adsb.git
 ```

-# 3. create a .env file on your localhost
+# 3. create a src/.env file on your localhost

 ```
 cd /path/to/skies-adsb
 touch src/.env
 ```

-add the following variables to the .env file -- these are the minimum variables you must define:
+add the following variables to the src/.env file -- these are the minimum variables you must define:

 ```
 VITE_SKIES_ADSB_HOST_EXISTING=<ip address of existing ADS-B decoder host>:30003